MIPI

 Image 3

-export LIBGL_ALWAYS_SOFTWARE=1 #Modify this window's environment variable to switch to CPU rendering when playing audio
+export LIBGL_ALWAYS_SOFTWARE=1 #Modify the environment variable of this window to switch to CPU rendering during audio playback

 VLC 1.mp3 #Play audio

-The following is the audio playback effect diagram:
+The following is the audio playback interface diagram:

 Image 3